tomasol/grpcreader/README.md

 ```
 node plugin-ubnt-ifc-config-reader.js
 ```
-This will start gRPC server on 0.0.0.0:50051

 or linux plugin:
 ```
 node plugin-linux-ifc-reader.js
 ```

-This will start gRPC server on 0.0.0.0:50052
+Either of those will start a gRPC server on 0.0.0.0:50051 .

+Devmand needs to be configured as well, see doc/config-sample folder for details.
 Devmand server will use PluginRegistration.proto::getCapabilities to obtain readers, writers and their paths for given device type during startup.

-This plugin only provides one reader, interface config reader for Ubiquity devices.